redis/redis-py/README.rst

   KEYS list in Lua.
 * **args**: A list of argument values.
 This becomes the ARGV list in Lua.
 * **client**: A redis-py Client or Pipeline instance that will invoke the script.
-If client isn't specified, the client that intiially created the Script instance (the one that `register_script` was invoked from) will be used.
+If client isn't specified, the client that initially created the Script instance (the one that `register_script` was invoked from) will be used.